Jon Jon Briones

-Ernesto Cloma Briones Jr. (born August 7, 1965), known as Jon Jon Briones, is a Filipino-American actor best known for his work in musical theatre.
+Ernesto Cloma Briones Jr. (born August 7, 1965), known as Jon Jon Briones, is a Filipino and American actor best known for his work in musical theatre.
 He played the Engineer in the original casts in the West End revival of Miss Saigon in 2014, for which he was nominated for the Laurence Olivier Award for Best Actor in a Musical, and reprised the part on Broadway in 2017.